andreaskuster/black-parrot-branch-predictor/README.md

 and comparison in terms of prediction performance and PPA between the designs.

 ## Setup
+To gain the ability of comparison between the different implementations, we first started with the existing [test programs](https://github.com/black-parrot/black-parrot/tree/master/bp_common/test) of black parrot, which reports the number of cycles each of the program takes (verilator simulation).
+This approach comes with a couple of downsides.

+(1) Firstly, we are reporting cycles instead of accuracy (#correct predictions/#total branches).
+This is problematic in multiple ways, e.g. what if the program does not contain any branches/only very few? what if the branches are only of a certain type?.

+(2) Secondly, some of the test programs finish execution in only a few thousand cycles, while only a fraction of these cycles are spent on branch instructions.
+This drastically reduces the statistical relevance of our findings from these tests.

+(3) Last but not least, since malfunctioning branch predictors only decrease the performance, but not the correct code execution we have no notion of testing the correctness of our implementation.
+Recall: "Hardware is about 10x as hard to debug as software.", Part of Taylor's VLSI Axiom #5.
+In the case of a branch predictor, with a large internal state, it is even almost impossible to write good tests by hand.

 ### Reason for using our setup